The Right Plan for Getting Top Dollar for your Home

 HELP I want to sell my house.
 Now what?
 Gone are the days when all you had to do was call a realtor, and poof, the for sale sign appears on the lawn.
 Today selling your house is a big production and “getting top dollar” involves you making a series of correct decisions along the way.

 Sellers are under tremendous pressure to compete with other properties for sale, which have been staged like model homes, in order to get top dollar.
+In some situations, investors may approach property owners and advertise the fact that they’re interested in buying foreclosed homes using signs like this – https://www.supercheapsigns.com/real-estate/bandit-signs.
 It’s critical to start preparing the house months before you’re contemplating putting it up for sale.
 If you are actively looking to buy a bigger house then don’t wait until you’ve found that house before you start de-cluttering and repairing.
 You’ll feel a lot of pressure if your current house is not ready to go on the market, if you bought another house, and have to meet a closing deadline.

 Interview real estate agents as soon as possible.
 The most critical question to consider when choosing an agent is “can I trust this person?”
 Trust is something you’ll feel instinctively upon meeting the agent.
 The real estate industry has many great real estate agents but has its share of unscrupulous ones too.
 This being the most important financial investment of your life, you want to make sure it’s in trustworthy hands.

 It’s common in today’s market for the seller to provide the buyer with a home inspection of the property before exposing it to the market.
 What is the advantage for you to do this?
 There are numerous advantages especially in a market where multiple offers are common: